- For vocalists ages 13-18

 ***If you are recording your video with a webcam, make sure to adjust your microphone input level so that the sound doesn’t distort.
 On a Mac, go into System Preferences > Sound > Input tab and lower the input volume.

 ***Your video can either be in one complete take OR edited together.
 The audio must remain raw and untouched – no EQ, compression, reverb, or pitch correction of any kind.
 We want to hear you as you sound in the room.

 Once you have completed and uploaded your video to YouTube, you are ready to fill out our application!
-If you will need a scholarship, please also fill out our scholarship form!
+Accepted students will have the opportunity to apply for scholarships.

 We charge a $20 application fee ($15 if you submit by Dec 1) so that we may carefully consider and process each individual applicant.
 After you submit your application, you will be provided with a PayPal link, if you do not complete this transaction, your application will not be processed.